h2oai/sparkling-water/doc/src/site/sphinx/tutorials/grid_gbm_pipeline.rst

 Remove Ignored Words
 ####################

-Remove words which does not bring much value for the model.
+Remove words that do not bring much value for the model.

 .. code:: scala